-The Rotmoos valley is a long-term international biological and ecological monitoring site, supported by the Alpine Research Centre Obergurgl of the University of Innsbruck (Koch & Erschbamer, 2010).
-Detailed maps on vegetation cover and geology, have been aggregated into five classes (Figure 8, right): alpine grassland, sparse alpine vegetation, bog/marsh, rock/scree/moraine and alluvium.
-These classes are based on the Biotope Map for Protected Areas, Digital Air Photo and Lidar Atlas, Geo-information Division, Government of Tyrol and the normalized difference vegetation index derived from top-of-atmosphere reflectance (corrected for topographic effects and atmosphere) in the ETM bands 4 (775 nm - 900 nm) and 3 (630 nm - 690 nm) of a Landsat image of 21 Aug.
-2011.
+The Rotmoos valley is a long-term international biological and ecological monitoring site supported by the Alpine Research Centre Obergurgl of the University of Innsbruck (Koch and Erschbamer, 2010).
+Detailed maps on vegetation cover and geology have been aggregated into five classes (Fig. 9, right): alpine grassland, sparse alpine vegetation, bog/marsh, rock/scree/moraine and alluvium.
+These classes are based on the Biotope Map for Protected Areas, Digital Air Photo and Lidar Atlas, Geo-information Division, Government of Tyrol and the normalised difference vegetation index derived from top-of-atmosphere reflectance (corrected for topographic effects and atmosphere) in the ETM bands 4 (775-900 nm) and 3 (630-690 nm) of a Landsat image of 21 August 2011.